bednayb/zerda-exam-python/README.md

 ### Explain the algorithm seen in `third.py`.
 Use a flowchart, structogram or pseudo code.
 [2p]
 #### Your answer:

 ### How can you create a graphical user interface and draw a rectangle on it in python?
 What are the tools needed for it?
 [2p]
 #### Your answer:

+First of all we need to import the Tkinter into our file.
+It's a Graphical User Interface) package.
+After that we need to call it and make a canvas "screen" where we can add the screen height, width,background etc. Last we need to call a create_rectangle in the canvas like that: canvas.create_rectangle(i, j, i+100, j+100, fill="black")

+The i,j i+100 j+100 is the four cordinate of the rectangle.

 ### What does V stand for in MVC?
 [2p]
 #### Your answer:

+The MVC is a software design pattern. it has 3 big part M-model, V-view, C-controller.
+In the View you can manage the output, so what can see the user on his screen.